 Also, a list of plugins can be set.
 Usually this works as a config setting, but this is useful for automated testing.

-5.3.44 flexmeasures.auth
+5.3.46 flexmeasures.auth

-flexmeasures.auth.decorators Auth decorators for endpoints flexmeasures.auth.error_handling Auth error handling. flexmeasures.auth.policy Tooling & docs for implementing our auth policy flexmeasures.auth.decorators flexmeasures.auth.decorators.account_roles_accepted(account_roles)
+flexmeasures.auth.decorators Auth decorators for endpoints flexmeasures.auth.error_handling Auth error handling. flexmeasures.auth.policy Tooling & docs for implementing our auth policy flexmeasures.auth.decorators

 Auth decorators for endpoints